abayomi-dev/Coure-Technologies-task/README.md

 - Setting up alerts and monitoring systems to address issues in production and critical network environments.

 ## QUESTIONS AND SOLUTIONS
-First of all, We setup two architectural diagrams as well as schematics and skeletall files structures to show a practical way of tackling issues raised here, we have the .github files ti host the CICD pipelines, as wekk as the app folder for the applications source code services which inckudes deployment and dockerfiles fornthe working and building of the application, we also have infrasrtuctres files fir the provisioning if an =y VM neccesary as well as the use of monitoring scriots for kig collection and dashboards, also we use the scripts to work on file deployments and rollbakcs,
+First of all, We setup two architectural diagrams as well as schematics and skeletal files structures to show a practical way of tackling issues raised here.</br>
+We have the **`.github`** files to host the CICD pipelines, as well as the **`/app`** folder for the applications source code services which includes **Deployment and Dockerfiles** for the working and building of the application.</br>
+We also have infrastructure files for the provisioning of any VM Resource neccesary as well as the use of monitoring scripts for log collection and dashboards, also with the use of scripts to work on file deployments and rollbacks.</br>

-These are necessary to working on all the applkications and problems to ensure a smooth easy and highly resilient infrast=ructure with ease if deployment faster and accurate enviironmental segregation using git branches and namespaces as well as the reduction in production issues(either to resources or to services) running the applications so as to also prevent meory leaks and have a clster wide robust nmontioring and alerting mechanismn, Below are the soltions to the ASSESSMENT.
+These are necessary to working on all the applications and problems to ensure a smooth easy and highly resilient infrastructure with ease of deployment, **faster** & accurate environmental segregation using git branches and namespaces.

+As well as the reduction in production issues(either to resources or to services) running the applications so as to also prevent memory leaks and have a **cluster-wide** robust monitoring and alerting mechanism.

+**BELOW ARE SOLUTIONS TO THE ASSESSMENT**</br>
 ### ARCHITECTURAL OVERVIEW
 For the Kubernetes cluster design, including the number of nodes, node pools, resource allocation, network design, and storage considerations, refer to the diagram below: